 Once that description is in place, other parts of our brain can verbalize it.
 We can say, “The green on this leaf is beautiful.”
 We are not experiencing green directly; a “color” is physically only electric and magnetic waves.
 We are experiencing the brain’s combination of two of its descriptions, the schema of greenness and of conscious attention.

 Such a view has prompted me to experience my own conscious awareness a little differently.
 I think it is like a camera that clicks twice every time it takes a picture.
 One click is the picture of the object in front of it, the second click is the camera recording that it took a picture.
-When I think to myself, like the man in the cartoon above, “I’m standing here” or some other self-aware thought, there is a click of noticing what’s around me and a click of noticing my noticing.
+When I think to myself, like the man in the cartoon above, “I’m standing here” or some other self-aware thought, there is a click of noticing what’s around me and another click of noticing my noticing.

 Graziano adds that the attention schema comes with a GPS marker.
 The GPS usually locates the attention experience as “inside our head.”